cloudowski/minikube-aws/README.md

 ansible-playbook create.yaml
 ```

-**IMPORTANT**

-Currently the first time you launch it abort with timeout when connecting to ec2
-instance.
-It will be fixed later, but now you need to retry it to finish the
-installation.

 * Log in to your minikube your ec2 instance - use `kubeconfig.aws` file that's been generated on the server (you can findhostname in `terraform output`) and copied to your host.
 Now set `KUBECONFIG` and enjoy your minikube!

 ```